College of Science Faculty and Staff Achievements

-Don Davies, chemistry professor, acceptance of article, "Reaction Webs: An Interleaved Approach to Reviewing Reactions in Organic Chemistry" for publication in Journal of Chemical Education.
+Don Davies, chemistry professor, published the article, "Reaction Webs: An Interleaved Approach to Reviewing Reactions in Organic Chemistry" in the Journal of Chemical Education.
+Learn more.

 Daniel Clark, microbiology professor, with recent Weber State Microbiology graduates collaboratively published "The Effect of Treatment-Associated Mutations on HIV Replication and Transmission Cycles." in Viruses 2023, 15, 107.
 It covers how HIV mutates enough to escape drugs, vaccines, etc. Learn more.

-Katrina Twing, microbiology professor, collaboratively published "Microbial ecology of a shallow alkaline hydrothermal vent: Strýtan Hydrothermal Field, Eyjafördur, northern Iceland" in Frontiers in Microbiology.
+Katrina Twing, microbiology professor, collaboratively published "Microbial ecology of a shallow alkaline hydrothermal vent: Strýtan Hydrothermal Field, Eyjafördur, northern Iceland" and was awarded the 2022 Outstanding Article by Frontiers in Microbiology.
 Two of the co-authors were Weber State microbiology students, Zachary Kane and Alexa Sanders.
 Learn more.

 Katrina Twing, microbiology professor, collaboratively published "Metabolic strategies shared by basement residents of the Lost City Hydrothermal Field" in the Applied and Environmental Microbiology journal.
 Learn more.